oppia/oppia-web-developer-docs/Coding-style-guide.md

 - We use extra parentheses if a statement breaks across multiple lines, similar to Python.
 In particular, when code in '(...)' or '[...]' spans more than one line, make a line break after the opening parentheses or bracket.
 - The indentation is always 2 spaces.
-- We are moving away from using underscores as prefixes for variable names, so, in the future, use `var localVariable` and not `var _localVariable`.
-Instead, we are adopting the convention that anything declared using `var` is private to the controller/service/etc. If you want a variable to be accessible to the controller, declare it on $scope instead.
+- Use underscores as prefixes for private variables or functions that should not be exposed outside their immediate controller/service.
 - Try to start only function names with verbs to help distinguish them from variables.
+Conversely, do not start variable names with verbs.

    For example: